Courtney Mroch, HJ’s Founder & Ambassador of Dark and Paranormal Tourism

 She’s also had an interest in the paranormal from the time she was a child and attended Cheeseman Academy in Denver’s haunted Cheeseman Park.

 But it wasn’t until after a series of curious trips in the late 1990s, first to Utah’s Shilo Inn then to St. Augustine (in particular an incident at Harry’s), that she began “haunt jaunting” in earnest.

 On weekends she’d cajole her husband into venturing to haunted places rumored to have paranormal activity.
 He was the one who started calling their excursions “haunt jaunts.”

 She had considered writing a book called “Haunt Jaunts: A Travel guide for Restless Spirits” about their adventures, but before she could tackle the project she was stricken with cancer.
 (Stage 2 B-cell non-Hodgkins lymphoma.)

 However, she decided she could create a Haunt Jaunts blog, which she used as part of her “Get Off the Couch Project” to motivate her recovery process.
 It worked.
-She sped towards remission where she’s been ever since.
+She sped towards remission where she’s happy to have been ever since.

 Haunt Jaunts has evolved from a basic blog into a site where she stashes all sorts of paranormal tourism-related links, such as haunted places directories, ghost tour listings, and paracon events.

-She currently resides in Nashville, Tennessee, with her husband and their cat, Lady Tabitha Tabbernathy Tabberkins Pryor (a.k.a.
+She currently resides in Nashville, Tennessee, with her husband and their cats, Tigger and Lady Tabitha Tabbernathy Tabberkins Pryor (a.k.a.
 Tabby for short).
-When she’s not traveling, writing, watching movies, or reading, it’s a safe bet you’ll find her on a tennis court somewhere.
+When she’s not traveling, writing, watching movies, or reading, it’s a safe bet you’ll find her on a tennis court or yoga mat somewhere.